lexiom/dotfiles/nix/README.md

   inputs = {
     nixpkgs.url = "nixpkgs/nixos-unstable";
   };
-  # outputs is where we define how the packages/code will be processed
+  # outputs is the function where we define how the packages/code will be processed
   # the self argument is used to reference this particular flake and/or its source
   # the nixpkgs argument means that we are working with a local copy of this object, which
   # was downloaded to our machine (nix/store) after we specified it in the 'inputs' section